 Women Lawyers of Sacramento is pleased to announce that we are accepting applications for the award of community grants.
 WLS is continuing its tradition of awarding funds to local non-profit organizations whose purposes and activities are related to any one or more of the following categories: (1) Women’s Issues; (2) Children’s Issues; (3) Education Programs; (4) Access to Law; and /or (5) Community Based Programs.

 We encourage you to pass along this information to anyone in the area you think may be interested in applying for grants.
-More information can be found here: 2017 Grants.
-Feel free to contact Vanessa N. Hunter at email@example.com with any questions.
+More information can be found here: WLS 2018 call for grants.
+Feel free to contact Vanessa N. Raven at email@example.com with any questions.

 WLS graciously accepts your tax-deductible donations.
 Donations may be made payable to “WLS Foundation” and sent to: